la2050/challenge/partners.markdown

 : Second Home Hollywood, offering $60,000 in donated space for co-working, meeting, and events for select winning organizations

-[![Social Venture Partners Los Angeles](/assets/images/logos/social-venture-partners.jpg)](https://www.svpla.org/) : We are proud to have Social Venture Partners Los Angeles (SVP) to serve as our external evaluation partner.
+[![Social Venture Partners Los Angeles](/assets/images/logos/social-venture-partners.jpg)](https://www.svpla.org/) : We are proud to have Social Venture Partners Los Angeles (SVP) as our external evaluation partner.
 SVP is a membership organization that connects community leaders to nonprofits to tackle Los Angeles' toughest challenges.
 All proposals are reviewed, scored, and evaluated by members of SVP.

 ### Outreach Partners